Madonna of Kyiv: History

-In the first days of Russia's war in Ukraine, the image of 27-year-old Tetyana Blizniak breastfeeding her three-month-old daughter Marichka, who took refuge in the tunnels of the Kyiv subway to protect herself from the attack during the bombing of the city of Kiev by the Armed Forces of the Russian Federation, caught the attention of Hungarian journalist András Földes, and he spontaneously filmed it.
-The woman took refuge in the subway with her husband and child from February 25, 2022.
-Although they were supposed to be evacuated on February 26, they could not get out of the tunnel they were sheltering in because of the fighting.
+On February 25, 2022, the day after Russia launched a full-scale invasion of Ukraine, 27-year-old Tetyana Blizniak was taking refuge in the tunnels of the Kyiv subway with her husband and three-month-old daughter Marichka.
+Although Blizniak and her family were supposed to be evacuated on February 26, they could not get out of the tunnel they were sheltering in because of the fighting.
+When Blizniak breastfed her daughter, it caught the attention of Hungarian journalist András Földes, and he spontaneously filmed it.
 The photo went viral and was even shared by the Vatican's official website.

 Ukrainian artist Marina Solomennykova from Dnipro was among those who saw it.
 She used the iconic image of a woman as inspiration for his portrait of Mary nursing her baby.
 In the picture, a Ukrainian woman's headdress is used as a veil of Mary, and her head is depicted in front of a subway map.
-On March 5, 2020, the artist posted the portrait he created on the Internet.
+On March 5, 2020, the artist posted the portrait on the Internet.

 At the request of the Jesuit priest Vyacheslav Okun, a canvas copy of the portrait "Madonna from the Metro" was sent to Italy to be kept in the place where the priest will serve.
 On Holy Thursday, the Archbishop of Naples consecrated the painting as an object of worship.
-The icon was displayed in the Church of the Sacred Heart of Jesus, nicknamed "Madonna of Kyiv", located in the commune of Munyano di Napoli.
+The icon was displayed in the Church of the Sacred Heart of Jesus, nicknamed "Madonna of Kyiv", located in the commune of Mugnano di Napoli.
 The icon was consecrated by Pope Francis on March 25, 2022.

 Tetyana Blizniak later took refuge in Lviv.